 It is always the best idea to set out your ingredients in a big tub or tray with about 2 inch high sides filled with ice to keep things appropriately chilled for food safety.
 The day I set out mine, we were literally eating straight away, so there was no risk of anything left sitting out in the heat!

-Now, besides choosing the best quality sour cream for your baked potatoes, choosing the perfect sized russet potato is also important.
+Choosing the best sour cream for your baked potatoes, and choosing the perfect sized russet potato are very important.
 And these two tips I am about to share have changed the way I feel about cooking baked potatoes completely.

 First, after piercing your potatoes all over with a fork (we don’t want any potato explosions), arrange on a microwave safe glass plate and microwave about 10 minutes for 4 potatoes, then simply wrap in foil and finish off cooking on the barbecue.
 This will cut the actually time on the barbecue in half!

 The second option is, and this is a good one, again pierce the potatoes all over with a fork, rub them with olive oil, wrap in foil and layer them in your slow cooker.
 Cook on high for about 4 1/2 hours or 8 hours on high.
 Ready when you are!

 Here it is!
 My edible masterpiece.
 A heaping spoonful of Sour Crème, a sprinkling of chives and shredded aged cheddar, a tiny bit of bacon bits with a side of baked beans!